Support and helplines

 Experiences of unwanted sexual behaviour can affect people in different ways.
 You do not need to be in crisis to reach out.
 You are entitled to speak to someone who will listen and treat you with care and respect.

 Safer Waves is a UK-based charity dedicated to supporting merchant seafarers affected by sexual assault, sexual harassment, gender discrimination, and related harms at sea.
-They exist to ensure that those working in the maritime sector have access to specialist, trauma-informed support and practical resources when they need them most.
+It exists to ensure that those working in the maritime sector have access to specialised, trauma-informed support and practical resources when they need them most.

-In-house support linked to our training – Dedicated support available to anyone affected by our courses or resources.
+• In-house support linked to our training – Dedicated support available to anyone affected by courses or resources.

 Seafarers can contact Safer Waves in confidence at support@saferwaves.org.